hitoshi-watase/sercrod/docs/reference/directives/for.md

 `*for` does not introduce a dedicated parent reference, but you can still access parent data as usual:

 - Through the data tree, for example `state.items`, `config`, or `data.users`.
-- Through `$root`, which points to the root Nablla data.
+- Through `$root`, which points to the root Sercrod data.
-- Through `$parent`, which points to the nearest ancestor Nablla host’s data.
+- Through `$parent`, which points to the nearest ancestor Sercrod host’s data.

 Loop variables exist alongside these references and do not prevent you from reading outer scopes.